 It failed.
 Big time.

-It was new, it was cool.
-None of our competitors had it.
-But… It was just as well useless.
+It was just as well useless.
 Although some particular teams might have been compared (like front and back-end devs), most of our clients simply couldn’t apply it because organizational structures are different, and you can’t compare each team’s work.

 This feature didn’t bring any additional value to our product.
 It took up a lot of resources in terms of time, energy and focus, so I had to cut it loose.
 Even though it was “my baby”, even though I believed it was innovative and interesting, the KPIs and feedback were showing that I was wrong.
 Therefore, I had to be accountable and say no.